StanfordVL/GibsonEnv/README.md

 # Real Environment for Training Real World AI
+You shouldn't play video games all day, same for your AI.
+In this project we build a virtual environment that offers real world experience.
+You can think of it like [The Matrix](https://www.youtube.com/watch?v=3Ep_rnYweaI).

 ## Note
 This is a 0.0.1 alpha release, for use in Stanford SVL only.